tldr-pages/tldr/pages/common/docker-compose.md

 # docker-compose

-> Run and manage multi container docker applications
+> Run and manage multi container docker applications.

 - Create and start containers in the background using a local `docker-compose.yml` file: